julbean/describealign/README.md

 ### script method

-Alternatively, the python script (describealign.py) can be downloaded from here and run directly (with Python 3.8+ on Windows/Linux or 3.8-3.10 on Mac) after installing the dependencies manually (requirements.txt):
+Alternatively, the python script (describealign.py) can be downloaded from here and run directly (with Python 3.8+ on Windows/Linux or 3.8-3.10 on Intel-CPU Mac) after installing the dependencies manually (requirements.txt):
 ```bash
 pip install -r requirements.txt
 python3 describealign.py